ATTEST-project/attest-ict-tools/README.md

-# ATTEST-ICT Platform: open-source toolbox integration
+# ATTEST-ICT Tools: open-source toolbox integration

+This project provides the integration infrastructure for the open-source toolbox, and it is used by the ICT Platform.
+It includes the tools integrated in the Platform, and the set of wrappers used by the Platform to run the tools.

+#Installation

 In all the tools directories (but T51, T52 T53) there is an install.bat script that creates the specific tool's Conda environment: please open a terminal in each tool directory and run the tool's installation script
 For T51, T52 and T5.3 execute Setup_ATTEST_env.ps1).